Geizhals: History

 Geizhals was founded in 1997 by Marinos J. Yannikos, who was a scientist at TU Wien, under the name Hardware-Preisvergleich and focussed on traders around Vienna.
 Since 2005 Geizhals has a cooperation with heise, and in 2013 and 2014, Heinz Heise bought 75% of Internet Services AG shares, and since June 2021 it has indirect 100% of the shares.

 Since June 1999 Geizhals provides price comparisons over the website geizhals.at, and is a trademark since 2001.

 Preisvergleich Internet Services AG was founded in June 2000 together with e-Matrix Online Business Development AG.

-Preisvergleich Internet Services AG bought 30% of compera.at, a Gas-, Energy and Internet-comparision-website.
+Preisvergleich Internet Services AG bought 30% of compera.at, a Gas-, Energy and Internet-comparison-website.

 In 2003 Geizhals wanted to acquire geizhals.de, which was owned by another site, gaining an unknown seven-figure price.
 In 2012 Geizhals bought Geizhals.de, which belonged to a competitor.
 In 2009 Geizhals extended to the British market and created skinflint.co.uk, and one year later Geizhals started developing the Polish branch cenowarka.pl.

 Since August 2013 Heise manages the marketing of Geizhals.de.